Description

 'The Drawdown Duration is the length of any peak to peak period, or the time between new equity highs.
 The Avg Drawdown Duration is the average amount of time an investment has seen between peaks (equity highs), or in other terms the average of time under water of all drawdowns.
 So in contrast to the Maximum duration it does not measure only one drawdown event but calculates the average of all.'

-• The average days below previous high over 5 years of Home Depot is 164 days, which is larger, thus worse compared to the benchmark SPY (118 days) in the same period.
+• Looking at the average time in days below previous high water mark of 167 days in the last 5 years of Home Depot, we see it is relatively higher, thus worse in comparison to the benchmark SPY (120 days)

 Performance (YTD)